 The term El Niño refers to the large-scale ocean-atmosphere climate interaction linked to a periodic warming in sea surface temperatures across the Pacific.

 As a result, typical El Niño effects for our region include warmer and wetter-than-average conditions that tend to start around December, typically lasting nine to 12 months, but some prolonged events may last for years.

-South Carolina just experienced levee failures.
+South Carolina recently experienced levee failures.
 Be aware–levees and dams can and do FAIL– America’s dams earned a “D” in The American Society of Civil Engineers’ most recent Report Card for America’s Infrastructure(2013).
 About 4,000 dams in the country are in need of repairs – and about half of those deficient dams could cost lives if they were to fail.